Giulia-Neccia/Vision-Perception/README.md

 # Vision-Perception
-Contains code and dataset used to complete a task of computer vision.
+Contains code used to complete a task of computer vision.